flongo/atpackager/doc/configuration.md

 title: Configuration
 page: configuration
 ---
-# A quick recap

-atpackager is built as a Grunt plugin and therefore expects it configuration to be passed using [`grunt.initConfig`](http://gruntjs.com/api/grunt.config#grunt.config.init) in the `Gruntfile.js` file.
+atpackager is built as a Grunt plugin and therefore expects its configuration to be passed using [`grunt.initConfig`](http://gruntjs.com/api/grunt.config#grunt.config.init) in the `Gruntfile.js` file.

 Here is an example of such a file: